ad4mx/spinoff/README.md

 sp.stop();
 ```

+### Multiline messages
+`spinoff` doesn't support spinners with multiline text out of the box.
+If you want to use it in your project, please look at [#27](https://github.com/ad4mx/spinoff/issues/27).

 ## ❗Note for Windows Users
 For colors to work properly, you need to add a few extra lines to your code:
 ```rust